harshpatel097/Chess-Playing-AI-Bot/README.md

 8) The Arduino code then processes the initial and final squares and accordingly gives the values of angles in degrees to the servo motors.
 9) Finally the servos execute the command and the move is made.
 10) After every move by the human side, steps 2 to 9 are repeated.

+## <a name="design"></a> DESIGN:
+The Standard Chessboard (17" x 17") is fixed on a Plywood (3ft x 3ft x 0.25").

+The camera stand consists of
+ * PVC pipe (120cm long and diameter 2.6cm)
+ * PVC L shaped joint
+ * 3D printed pipe-ply and pipe-camera joints

+Instead of the conventional x-y coordinate system, we decided to try a different type of robotic arm called [SCARA](https://en.wikipedia.org/wiki/SCARA).
+SCARA was chosen as it is relatively easier to construct.
+SCARA can be co-related with a human arm with two joints- shoulder and elbow which help in motion along in XY plane.
+The Arm is desig
+Aluminium Square Pipe side=1.6cm, length=100cm

 ## <a name="applications"></a>APPLICATIONS
 1. It can be used by beginners for learning and practicing the game.